Travel Insurance for Africa from USA 2026

 Long Term Health Insurance

-• Ideal for expats working overseas and for US pensioners living outside the US.
+• Ideal for expats working overseas and US pensioners living outside the US.

-• These plans offers comprehensive coverage for preventive-care, pre-existing conditions, mental health, dental and vision benefits.
+• Offers comprehensive coverage including preventive care, pre-existing conditions, mental health, dental, and vision benefits.

 View Plan Details »